Editing sessions and speakers

 When viewing a speaker, which is done by clicking on their name on the speaker list, you'll get an overview of the speaker, a list of their submitted sessions along with their status, and a history of changes done by yourself or the speaker.

-When editing a speaker, you can change everything except for their name.
-There's also a checkbox to mark the speaker as your event's top speaker.
+When editing a speaker, you can change everything except for their name and email address.

-A faster way to mark speakers as Top speakers is to click the checkbox next to their name on the list of speakers.
-Here you can also quickly edit the speaker by clicking the pencil icon, which shows up when you hover the cursor over the speaker.
+An even faster way to mark speakers as Top speakers is to click the checkbox next to their name on the list of speakers and then click the Set as top speakers button at the bottom of the page.

 Related articles